 Keep in mind that there are a lot of important things that SEO plugins don’t provide, including:

 - content quality.
 Yoast and others can help you organize your content, but if it begins to lose its punch as a result of their suggestions, you’ll need some word-smithing, and that’s where we’ll help.
 In addition to making your content sensible and engaging, we look at your site in comparison to other competitive or similar pages.
-SPI will help you with what we call “internal SEO,” i.e., helping you organize your content so that you can get the best possible listing on search results — without spending a lot of money.
+SPI will help you with what we call “internal SEO,” sometimes referred to as “organic SEO,” i.e., helping you organize your content so that you can get the best possible listing on search results — without spending a lot of money.

 - domain authority, which describes a site’s relevance for a specific subject area or industry.